 2. Activity Based- Fill your gift bags with one family activity for each of the 12 days.
 It could be a favorite family DVD with popcorn, craft supplies or a paper with instructions to go see Christmas lights in a local neighborhood.

-3. Scripture Verses or Encouragement- Fill your spouses bag with encouraging scripture verses and reasons why you love them and appreciate them.
+3. Scripture Verses, Encouragement or Quotes- Fill your spouses bag with encouraging scripture verses, inspiring quotes, or notes with reasons why you love them and appreciate them.

 4. Acts of Kindness- If your spouse likes a massage or foot rub you could make a small coupon and put that into the bag.
 Simply fill each day with some kind of coupon for your spouse to use.
 Maybe take a task off their hands that they hate such as taking out trash or doing the dishes.

-As I said before the 12 days of Christmas is about giving more than just on Christmas day and it can be fun family routine without costing you a dime.
+As I said before the 12 days of Christmas idea is about giving more than just on Christmas day and it can be fun family routine without costing you a dime.
 It just depends on you, your family, your creativity and sometimes your budget.
-Do you participate in this tradition and if so what kinds of things do you do with your family?

 Kim’s is the party planning, cupcake loving, celebration catalyst behind the Thrifty Little Mom Blog.
 Kim was a pro event planner for over 7 years before she became a full-time blogger.
 Kim is the author of: Live, Save, Spend, Repeat: The Life You Want with the Money You Have.
 She’s been featured on Time.com, Money.com, Good Housekeeping, Women’s Day and more!
 Kim aims to inspire you to create parties, celebrations and gatherings that everyone loves!